apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 that when opening your project in Android studio, it is recommended that you do NOT edit your code in the IDE.
 This will edit the code in the `platforms` folder of your project (not `www`), and changes are liable to be overwritten.
-Instead, edit the `www` folder and copy over your changes by running `cordova build`.
+Instead, edit the `www` folder and copy over your changes by running `npx cordova build`.

-Plugin developers wishing to edit their native code in the IDE should use the `--link` flag when adding their plugin to the project via `cordova plugin add`.
+Plugin developers wishing to edit their native code in the IDE should use the `--link` flag when adding their plugin to the project via `npx cordova plugin add`.
 This will link the files so that changes to the plugin files in the `platforms` folder are reflected in your plugin's source folder (and vice versa).